tommyli3318/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe game with an unbeatable AI
+Tic Tac Toe game with an unbeatable AI hosted at https://tommyli3318.github.io/Tic-Tac-Toe/

 The AI is implemented with the Minimax Algorithm